uva-cs/dsa2/syllabus.md

 #### Instructors

 - Aaron Bloomfield (aaron_at_virginia.edu).
 Office: Rice 402.
 Office hours: TBA.
-Lecture: Tu/Th 11:00-12:15 in Rice Hall 130.
+Lecture: Tu/Th 9:30-10:$5 in Warner 209.
 - Raymond Pettit (rp6zr_at_virginia.edu).
 Office: Rice 212.
 Office hours: TBA.
-Lecture: Tu/Th 9:30-10:45 in Nau Hall 101.
+Lecture: Tu/Th 2:00-3:15 in MEC 205.

 The best way to get in touch with an instructor is to use the course email address.
 We are very slow at responding to our personal emails, and all course-related content should go to the one above.